 Your Dog Can Eat Modest Amounts of Prepared Fresh Cherries

-Remove any stems, pits and leaves prior to feeding.
+Just be sure to remove any stems, pits and leaves prior to feeding.

 Possible Health Benefits

-Unprocessed cherries are a health food.
-They contain lots of vitamin A, vitamin C, fiber, powerful antioxidants and phytochemicals including melatonin.
+They contain plenty of vitamin A, vitamin C, fiber, powerful antioxidants and phytochemicals including melatonin.